top of page

 IMG_0403.jpg

-How do we embrace the stories of our past to feel fully alive in the present?
-How do we grapple with pain and joy, loss and longing to truly inhabit our bodies, hearts, and minds?
-What do we need to feel rooted in belonging within an ever-changing world?
+At the heart of Yehudit's work are questions about how we can embrace the stories of the past to live fully in the present.
+Her art probes how we grapple with both pain and joy, loss and longing, in order to truly inhabit our bodies, hearts, and minds.
+Through her work, she explores the essential need to feel a sense of belonging in a constantly shifting world.

 bottom of page